 Studies on animals at the Douglas Hospital Research Center, McGill University, Quebec, Canada suggest that drinking 1-2 cups of green tea daily is beneficial in cutting down Alzheimer's disease risk.

-Also consuming 2 cups and more of green tea is beneficial in lowering risk of Parkinson's and cognitive decline.
+Also consuming 2 cups and more of green tea is beneficial in lowering the risk of Parkinson's and cognitive decline.

 The catechin EGCG is believed to benefit in multiple ways in keeping the memory sharp, of those advanced in age.

 Green tea's main catechin EGCG fight the flu virus and both prevents and reduces the length of the flu attack.
 Reports published in the November 2005 issue of Antiviral Research indicates this.